xieumar/HNG-Framez/README.md

 -   **Create Post:** Upload and share your own photos.
 -   **Profile:** View and manage your user profile.
 -   **Likes and Comments:** Interact with posts by liking and commenting on them.
--   **Real-time Updates:** Data is synchronized in real-time using Convex.
+-   **Real-time Updates:** Convex automatically syncs data changes across users, providing a fast and consistent experience without manual refreshes.

 ## Tech Stack